 Legitimate Content Stealing Tip 2: Beg To Differ Politely

-This time I spotted an article about social media ROI.
+I came across a very well-written article about social media ROI.
 Although the author has put so much time and effort into his article and I could tell that he sincerely aimed at offering real value to his readers, what he proposed did not resonate with me.

 So, I wrote an entire blog post in which I politely disagreed with him and presented my own evidence to support my argument.